owanturist/react-impulse/README.md

-THE LIBRARY HAS CHANGED NPM NAME FROM `react-inner-store` TO [`react-sweety`](https://www.npmjs.com/package/react-sweety).

-# react-inner-store
+# 🍬 `react-sweety`

-The clean and natural React state management
+The clean and natural React state management.

 ## Get started